When you take on a small apartment, it doesn’t have to feel cramped or closed in.

 #2 Choose furniture for the space

-If you are limited with space, when it comes to furnishings think outside the box and choose pieces which fit within the space.
 If you can’t fit a traditional sofa in without taking up the whole room, for example, then go for a futon or two soft armchairs instead.

 #3 Use a round table

 If you want a formal dining table but you are space limited, then opt for a round one, with chairs which tuck under, and store it in an unused corner, rather than having a huge rectangular table and chairs taking up all the room.

 #4 Keep windows light and airy

 When trying to create an illusion of more space, keeping things light and airy is key so when it comes to window dressing, less is more.
 Avoid heavy wooden curtain poles and long dark curtains.

 Lighter blinds which can be rolled up out of the way during the day will ensure that all the light possible enters the apartment during the day, making it feel bigger and brighter.

 Avoid placing furniture in front of windows which then block the view and the light – it’s all about careful placement to create the illusion of more space and to avoid feeling cluttered.